Imagine a gray heron swooping down on the river bank.

 First, observe your fears and past hurts that fuel the habit.
 Does your envy motivate or depress you?

-Learn how to show yourself some compassion with my coaching program.
+Learn how to show yourself some compassion in my 4-week coaching program.

 Remember, no one’s perfect.